June 26, 2022 – San Bernardino, CA

 The line-up for the evening included the same as the San Diego show with additional open class corps, and the oft world champion, the Blue Devils from Concord, CA. This is their first public showing of Tempus Blue, their 2022 program that includes a repertoire of blue-themed music with some striking blue uniforms in the iconic Blue Devils’ 21st century style.
 This is an awesome show that highlights the talent and acumen of this top finishing corps and has a lot of recognizable BD moments.
 This show will grow on me, and you know that they will take it to another level by finals.
 My plan this evening in San Bernardino is to follow the horn line through their warm-up and then into the stadium.

-Santa Clara Vanguard is also back on the scene with their powerful sound and fast drills, with a mix of meditation in their show – Finding Nirvana.
+Santa Clara Vanguard is also back on the scene in 2022 with their powerful sound and fast drills, with a mix of meditation in their show – Finding Nirvana.
 Watching this show develop over the season, I’m sure I will achieve a transcendent state of clarity and enlightenment, including goose bumps and tears.
 The Mandarins brought their raw spirit and inventive machinery of props, marchers, and instruments including 22 brass-toned trombones to portray THE OTHER SIDE.
 I love the way the entire marching members, along with the rolling scaffold/props, advance in unison diagonally from left rear toward the center with the music gradually gaining intensity.
 The Academy from Tempe, AZ was the only out of state corps, performing their purely imaginative show – A World of My Creation, a take on the origin of Charlie and the Chocolate Factory.

-Well, time to aimlessly meaner around the spacious campus here in San Bernardino Valley College to check out the several corps that are making their way to the various nooks and crannies for their pre-show protocol.
+Well, time to aimlessly meander around the spacious campus here in San Bernardino Valley College to check out the several corps that are making their way to the various nooks and crannies for their pre-show protocol.
 Now where is the BD caravanserai?
 I’ll keep you posted.